d-plaindoux/rapido/README.md

 rest service specification.
 Such specification describes:
 - the resource path
 - the method i.e. `GET`, `POST`, `PUT` and `DELETE`
-- the input type i.e. JSON or ...
+- the input type
-- the output type i.e. JSON or ...
+- the output type

 Each service can be viewed as a function applied to a triplet (path,method,input) and produces an output as a result.
+Such design gives a language independent formalism wich can be generated to multiple targeted languages.

 ```
 type Error { code:Int, reason:String }
 type Address { address:String }
-type Place extends Address { name:String }
+type Place extends Address with { name:String }
+type Places = Place[]
 type Empty {}

-data places {
+service places {
-    list            GET    => Place[]
+    list(): Places
-    create(Place)   POST   => Place or Error
+    create(Place): Place or Error
 }

-date place {
+service place {
     get             GET    => Place or Error
     update(Address) PUT    => Place or Error
     delete          DELETE => Empty or Error